nikkijuk/pigeongram/README.md

 # pigeongram

-Simple backend mail service implemented with kotlin
+Simple backend mail service implemented with kotlin and friends.

 ## Content

-Small example how to use Gradle Kotlin DSL, Open APi "kotlin-spring" generator, azure cosmosdb spring data SQL API (3.6.0) with spring boot (2.4.5).

-Open api 3 yaml format is used to describe user and messages api, "kotlin-spring" generator to generate base APIs and model classes for spring boot rest controllers.
+Small example how to
+- describe build with Gradle Kotlin DSL
+- define and generate api (dto's & controllers base api) with Open APi 3 and "kotlin-spring" generator
+- persist information with document oriented database (first cosmos db, then mongo db) and using spring data repository
+- automate workflows with camunda bpm using in memory h2 database
+- run everything within single spring boot application

 ## Prerequisites

 - Kotlin
-- Gradle (< 7.0)
+- Gradle
-- An active Azure account.
-    - If you don't have one, you can sign up for a [free account](https://azure.microsoft.com/free/).
-- Cosmos db configured
+- Mondo db installed locally
-    - Use sql api

 ## App

 ### Properties

+TODO: Update to mongo db when implementation is done

 Get keys from cosmos db accounts *keys* section and fill application.properties or set environment variables so that proper keys are used

 #### application.properties

+    TODO: Update to mongo db

     cosmos.uri=${ACCOUNT_HOST}
     cosmos.key=${ACCOUNT_KEY}